Nootropic profile

 What is DMAE (Dimethylaminoethanol)?

 DMAE (dimethylaminoethanol, also known as deanol) is an organic compound naturally produced in the brain in small amounts and found in fatty fish.
-It is a precursor to choline and, subsequently, acetylcholine - the neurotransmitter essential for memory, learning, and muscle contraction.

 - Typical dose: 100–300 mg per day (as DMAE bitartrate - the most common supplement form)